jerhon/honlsoft-v2/blog/2020/2020-09-19-sprucing-up-the-site-with-transitions.md

 I've been watching a few pluralsight courses on CSS transitions lately.
 I've been observing other sites and have noticed a lot of little transitions that improve the overall feel of the site.
-Things like rotating elements, fading in text, motion in to provide simple animations, etc can add a new level interactivity.
+Things like rotating elements, fading in text, or motion to provide simple animations can add a new level interactivity.
 CSS transitions are a great tool to add these, and inject some life into webpages.

 In this post, I'm going to introduce an extremely simple usage of the transition CSS property.